Leather is a natural material used for creating products like furniture, accessories, and most importantly – jackets.

 3. Check texture pattern:

 Faux leather is chemically synthesized and made in a machine that’s it comes with an asymmetrical texture pattern.
 On the other hand, real leather has a unique and uneven texture pattern with variations in a single piece.
 A genuine leather jacket would look distressed and full of grains because it is made of natural products.
 Always check the pattern properly before.
+It makes you look badass.

 4. Smell the Leather:

 The smell is a good indicator to recognize the leather.
 Artificial leather smells like chemicals or plastic while real leather smells natural and organic.
+Most people love the real leather jacket because of its attractive smell and it is addictive.

 5. Water absorbance test: